 To ensure the integrity of the ocean outfall, EWA conducts the following activities:

 - External inspection – Every two years, an external inspection of the outfall is conducted using a diver for the nearshore section and a remote operated vehicle for the deep water section.
-The 2015 inspection found the outfall to be in good condition with no significant ballast losses observed.
+The 2017 inspection found the outfall to be in good condition with no significant ballast losses observed.
 Cleaning of the diffuser ports and clearing of kelp attached to the outfall pipe were completed.
+See video below.

 - Integrity assessment – Every six years, an integrity assessment is conducted that includes closed-circuit television and manned entry inspections of portions of the interior of the land outfall.
 The 2015 assessment found the interior to be in good to fair condition.
 No significant structural damage or deterioration was observed that would suggest the structure is in present or near future danger of instability or failure.